-Hoffel poffel one gigantic breakfast of eggs scrambled with chunks of potato, onions, and, at Jo’s Café, lots of nuggets of spicy salami and, optionally, some cheese on top.
+Hoffel poffel is one gigantic breakfast of eggs scrambled with chunks of potato, onions, and, at Jo’s Café, lots of nuggets of spicy salami and, optionally, cheese on top.
 The only reason we would recommend not getting hoffel poffel for breakfast is that the OTHER kind of potatoes at Jo’s – the thin-cut hash browns – are delicious.
-Cooked in a flat patty until brittle crisp, they are also available under a mantle of melted cheese.
-Actually, either sort of potato will leave precious little room for Jo’s terrific pecan rolls and cinnamon rolls; nor should a first-time visitor miss out on one of the spectacularly large omelets cooked on Jo’s busy griddle.
+Cooked in a flat patty until brittle crisp, they also are available under a mantle of melted cheese.
+Either sort of potato will leave precious little room for Jo’s terrific pecan rolls and cinnamon rolls; nor should a first-time visitor miss out on one of the large omelets cooked on Jo’s busy griddle.

 Lunch at Jo’s is Roadfood supreme: daily specials such as meat loaf, beef stew, pork chops, and country-fried steak, available with real mashed potatoes, homemade gravy, and a yeasty fresh-baked dinner roll.
 Any day, you can order good barbecued pork ribs or chicken.

 Jo’s isn’t a grand place – just a short counter and four small tables – but its grateful clientele know that when you sit down in one of these precious seats, you are about to enjoy an uncomplicated visit to blue-plate heaven.

 "A helping of Jo's Hoffel Poffel.
 Devoured in 10 minutes flat."

 "The beautiful view from Jo's counter.
 That's hoffel poffel in the making at the lower left and chunky spuds to the right.
 Fine-cut hash browns are in the background; and at the far upper right is a folded omelet."

 "No matter what kind of bread you get with your breakfast, you must cover it with the homemade apple jelly sitting out on the counter."